-The Royal Society Milner Award, supported by Microsoft Research, is given annually for outstanding achievement in computer science by a European researcher.
+The Royal Society Milner Award, supported by Microsoft Research, is given annually for outstanding achievement in computer science by a European researcher or researcher who has had European residency for 12 months or more.
 The recipient is chosen by the Council of the Royal Society on the recommendation of the Milner Award Committee.
 The Committee is made up of Fellows of the Royal Society, Members of the Académie des sciences and Members of Leopoldina (Germany).

-The Royal Society Miner Award 2017 is awarded to Professor Andrew Zisserman FRS in recognition of his exceptional achievements in computer programming which includes work on computational theory and commercial systems for geometrical images.
+Professor Andrew Zisserman FRS was awarded the 2017 Milner Award in recognition of his exceptional achievements in computer programming which includes work on computational theory and commercial systems for geometrical images.

 See full list of all past winners of the Royal Society Milner Award.